sephhh/foosic/README.md

 This application's primary server was built using Ruby on Rails, though a number of other libraries and tools were required for certain features:

 - **Web Audio API:** Enables the site's core audio functionality.
 Sounds are loaded into audio buffers from static URLs.
 These can then be played back.
-For example, here's the code that loads a new sample and defines the `play` and `loop` functions:
+For example, here's the code that defines the `play` and `loop` functions once the sound has been loaded:

     ```javascript
     // Sample constructor